ArctosDB/documentation-wiki/_documentation/understanding-errors.markdown

 SOMETHING is mucking around in your network traffic.
 Perhaps it's some useful extension you've installed, perhaps it's something malicious trying to steal your passwords.
 Concern is warranted!

+## Attributes used in shipments may not change type or value, nor be deprecated.

+Shipping "addresses" may not be altered once used, in order to preserve the integrity of shipment information.

 ## How To